Dalmatian dog: Dalmatian-Pointer Backcross Project

+Although LUA Dalmatians will not develop the urinary stones, they can still develop other types.

-The Dalmatian Heritage Project
+Dalmatian Heritage Project

 The Dalmatian Heritage Project began in 2005.
-The goal of the project is to preserve and improve the Dalmatian breed by breeding parent dogs with the following traits:
+The goal of the project is to preserve and improve the Dalmatian breed by breeding friendly and confident parent dogs with normal urinary metabolism and bilateral hearing.
+All puppies in the Heritage Project are descendants of Dr. Robert Schaible's parent line.